vuejs/docs/src/guide/essentials/application.md

 app2.mount('#container-2')
 ```

-If you are using Vue to enhance server-rendered HTML and only need Vue to control specific parts of a large page, avoid mounting a singe Vue application instance on the entire page.
+If you are using Vue to enhance server-rendered HTML and only need Vue to control specific parts of a large page, avoid mounting a single Vue application instance on the entire page.
 Instead, create multiple small application instances and mount them on the elements they are responsible for.